Net Promoter Score: The Complete Guide to NPS SaaS

 - A negative NPS score means that you are not hitting the right market, customers don’t yet see the value in your product, or your service needs improvements.

-- E-mail surveys are unobtrusive but have a lower response rate.
+- You can run NPS surveys in-app or by e-mail.
+In-app surveys are more contextual and get better responses.
+E-mail surveys are unobtrusive but have a lower response rate.

 - Combine NPS data with other metrics (user behavior in-app, etc.) to determine what is driving user satisfaction or dissatisfaction.

 - Tag responses to group common issues for closer analysis and to gain more accurate insights.

 - Reach out to detractors to proactively address issues and turn them into promoters.

 - Reach out to promoters for online reviews to boost your social proof.

 - Userpilot is a product growth tool that you can use to collect, analyze and act on your NPS score.
 Book a demo to learn more!

 Create NPS surveys with Userpilot!

 Net Promoter Score, often abbreviated to NPS, was first devised in 2003.
 It’s since become a popular way of measuring customer satisfaction.
 An NPS survey consists of one simple question: “How likely are you to recommend [PRODUCT] to a friend or colleague?”

 Respondents then answer on a scale from 0 to 10, with 0 being “Not Likely” and 10 being “Very Likely”.